zainabmelh/guide-articles/articles/Miscellaneous/learn-about-ruby-numbers/index.md

 ---
-title: "Learn about Ruby Numbers"
+title: Learn About Ruby Numbers
-parent: "to-be-sorted"
 ---
 ### Basics:

 *   Ruby has two categories of numbers - integers and floating-point (also called floats).